 Consider this: MVP Joe Flacco’s F-bomb during the post-game celebration opened CBS to a complaint to the Federal Communications Commission.
 Bad behavior, certainly not the kind you’d call “family friendly” doesn’t only happen during post-game celebrations.
 Yes, even admired sports stars sometimes use salty language.
 Especially when they’re on the field.
 I doubt I’m breaking any news here with such a revelation.

-There are so many variables that can go into a live sporting event and a live musical production, the notion of “family friendliness” seems to be in question from the moment the cameras go on.
+There are so many variables that can go into a live sporting event and a live musical production.
+Combined, the notion of “family friendliness” seems to be in question from the moment the cameras go on.

 Yet a disgusting, 10-second closeup of a kiss gets singled out because children might be in the room?